zolppy/word-horizon/README.md

 git clone git@github.com:zolppy/word-horizon.git
 ```

-Navigate to the project operations directory and then start Docker containers with:
+Navigate to the project directory and then start Docker containers with:

 ```shell
 docker compose up --build
 ```

+Now you can access the application throught the given URL in the terminal, like `http://172.19.0.2:80/` or `http://localhost:80/`.

 ## Lint